Unsuitable Homes

 - The Housing Grants, Construction and Regeneration Act 1996 sets out the basis for the mandatory Disabled Facilities Grant (DFG).

-- Lincolnshire does not have a single countywide housing strategy as individual District Councils produce housing strategies to address housing needs within their local authority area and wider housing market areas.
-Further information is available from individual district council websites.
+- Lincolnshire does not have a single countywide housing strategy as individual district councils produce housing strategies to address housing needs within their local authority area and wider housing market areas.
+Further information is available from individual district council websites:

 3. Local Picture

-As the population changes, demands for different housing types changes too.
+As the population changes, demands for different types of housing changes too.
 An ageing population now presents the greatest challenge.
 People aged 65 and over, with a long-term illness, or whose activity is limited, is already high and is likely to continue to increase.
 This will require the provision of a range of accommodation and support solutions to mitigate predicted increased demand for health and social care.

 - Children are up to 10 times more likely to contract meningitis, and 3 times more likely to have respiratory problems.